Home Majors Pastoral Counseling

-Pastoral Counseling Degree
+Pastoral Counseling

 Students study counseling techniques, crisis intervention, hospital and prison chaplaincy, and other specialized forms of pastoral care that address specific human needs.
 Graduates typically pursue careers as pastoral counselors, hospital chaplains, military chaplains, crisis counselors, and directors of specialized ministry programs.
 This major combines psychological training with spiritual care for those who want to support people through life's most challenging moments.

-What Pastoral Counseling Graduates Do
+What Pastoral Counseling graduates do

 Your career will be centered on guiding people through life's biggest challenges and questions.
 As a clergy member or a director of religious education, your days are a blend of public leadership and private counsel.
 You’ll find yourself preparing sermons and lesson plans, managing volunteers and budgets, and providing direct spiritual support to individuals and families in crisis.
 Many graduates also pursue roles as counselors or community service specialists, offering faith-informed guidance or connecting people to vital social programs.